karlhorky/dotfiles/tricks/gsuite-google-calendar-chrome-desktop-app-shortcut.md

 ## Solution

-Open the Chrome Devtools and run the following JavaScript (change the URL to whatever URL you are trying to create an app for):
+Open the Chrome Devtools and run the following JavaScript in the "Console" panel (change the URL to whatever URL you are trying to create an app for):

 ```js
 const startUrl = 'https://calendar.google.com/calendar/b/1/r';